 I think that a key factor for me securing my position was that, in addition to the skills and knowledge I gained from the MSc, I was able to develop a clear idea of the environmental management and research areas that I wanted to work in during my time at Queen Mary.
 Additionally, I was able to get advice on my CV, application writing and interview techniques from experts in my field, which helped me greatly with my application and interview

-Angela Fells, Integrated Management of Freshwater Environments MSc 2013
+Angela Bartlett, Integrated Management of Freshwater Environments MSc 2013

-Our masters programmes will enable you to develop specialist and transferable skills that are highly valued by employers as well as being suitable for further study, including: independent research and teamwork, project design and project management, cultural and visual analysis, statistics and data handling.
+Our masters programmes will enable you to develop specialist and transferable skills that are highly valued by employers as well as being suitable for further study, including independent research and teamwork, project design and project management, cultural and visual analysis, statistics and GIS.

 Wide-ranging career options

 The range of skills developed through our programmes, coupled with opportunities for extracurricular activities and work experience, has enabled our students to move into careers within government and secure positions in many international non-governmental organisations among others.

 Organisations employing our recent graduates include: